NetoECommerce/App-Tutorial/README.md

 Shortly after you should see an array of orders returned.

-## Setup the front-end
+## Set up the front-end

-You'll use `create-react-app` to quickly setup a widget that can be rendered on your sandbox store.
+We'll use `create-react-app` to quickly setup a widget that can be rendered on your sandbox store.
 Navigate out of your back-end project folder and run the following:

 ```bash
 npx create-react-app addon-front-end